ducin/ducin.dev/posts/angular-query-core-concepts.md

 ## Mutations

-If we bring all query-related concepts altogether and treat it as one big query concept, then Angular Query will has only one more new concept: a **Mutation**.
+If we bring all query-related concepts altogether and treat it as one big query concept, then Angular Query brings only one more new concept: a **Mutation**.

 When considering typical CRUD operations, following is a proper match:
 - READ - **queries**
 - CREATE, UPDATE and DELETE - **mutations**

-A Mutation, an **imperative** concept, is a wrapper over modifying server data.
+The Mutation, an **imperative** concept, is a wrapper over modifying server data.
 Apart from sending the request to the server, it provides functionalities for UI state management, handling optimistic updates, and retrying failed mutations.
 But first and foremost, **a mutation is often bound to certain query keys in order to invalidate them**.

 Let's revisit our Query Keys hierarchy:
 - `GET /posts` - `["posts", "list"]`